Tutorial: How can we moderate or eliminate the effects of human activities?

 Avoiding marine mammal habitats

 One way to mitigate the effects of anthropogenic sound is to avoid areas with high concentrations of marine mammals that might be affected.
 This requires that one knows where high concentrations of marine mammals occur.
-For example, the image below shows the concentration of Cuvier’s beaked whales in the eastern tropical Pacific.
+For example, the image below shows the concentration of goose-beaked whales in the eastern tropical Pacific.
 This information can be valuable in mitigating potential effects on these cetaceans.

 Detection and modification of activities